Wednesday 26 September 2018

 - be of age pension age, or be the partner of an individual who is age pension age

-- qualify1 for a pension2 under the income test or assets test (but not receive the maximum entitlement), and
+- qualify1 for a pension2 under the income test or assets test (but not receive the maximum rate of pension), and

 - own Australian real property of sufficient value to secure the loan.